icon cross Understanding Snoring: Causes, Effects and Treatment Options

 What causes snoring in females?

 • Pregnancy: During pregnancy, hormonal fluctuations occur in the body.
-Increased levels of estrogen and progesterone can lead to relaxation and swelling of the tissues, including the throat and nasal passages.
+Increased levels of oestrogen and progesterone can lead to relaxation and swelling of the tissues, including the throat and nasal passages.
 In addition, many pregnant women experience nasal congestion due to increased blood flow to the mucous membranes and hormonal changes.
 These factors can both narrow the airway, potentially leading to snoring.

 • Weight gain: Weight gain can result in the accumulation of fatty tissues around the neck and throat.
 This extra tissue can obstruct the airway during sleep and contribute to snoring.

-How to stop snoring naturally
+Treating snoring naturally

 There are plenty of natural ways to reduce or stop snoring.
 Here are a few things you can try: